-The policy, procedures, and practices must identify the agent(s) responsible for receiving, reviewing, and determining whether to approve or deny a request for the disclosure of PI for purposes other than research and the process that must be followed.
+The policy, procedures, and practices must identify the agent(s) responsible for receiving, reviewing, and determining whether to approve or deny a request for the disclosure of personal information for purposes other than research and the process that must be followed.
 At a minimum, the request process must set out the:

-- documentation that must be completed, provided, and/or executed - agent(s) or other persons or organizations responsible for completing, providing, and/or executing the documentation - agent(s) to whom this documentation must be provided - required content of the documentation
+- documentation that must be completed, provided and/or executed - agent(s) or other persons or organizations responsible for completing, providing and/or executing the documentation - agent(s) to whom this documentation must be provided - required content of the documentation

-Having regard to the Coroners Act and its regulations, the policy, procedures, and practices must also address the requirements that must be satisfied and the criteria that must be considered by the agent(s) responsible for determining whether to approve the request for the disclosure of PI for purposes other than research.
+Having regard to the CYFSA and its regulations, the policy, procedures, and practices must also address the requirements that must be satisfied and the criteria that must be considered by the agent(s) responsible for determining whether to approve the request for the disclosure of personal information for purposes other than research.

-At a minimum, the agent(s) responsible for determining whether to approve or deny the request for the disclosure of PI for purposes other than research must be required to ensure that:
+At a minimum, the agent(s) responsible for determining whether to approve or deny the request for the disclosure of personal information for purposes other than research must be required to ensure that:

-- the disclosure is permitted by the Coroners Act and its regulations and that any and all conditions or restrictions set out in the Coroners Act and its regulations have been satisfied.
-For example, if a prescribed entity is requested to disclose PI to the Chief Coroner who provided the PI to the prescribed entity, the prescribed entity must ensure that the PI does not contain any additional identifying information from that which was originally disclosed by the Chief Coroner. - other information, namely de-identified and/or aggregate information, will not serve the identified purpose of the disclosure - no more PI is being requested than is reasonably necessary to meet the identified purpose
+- the disclosure is permitted by the CYFSA and its regulations and that any and all conditions or restrictions set out in the CYFSA, and its regulations have been satisfied - other information, namely de-identified and/or aggregate information, will not serve the identified purpose of the disclosure - no more personal information is being requested than is reasonably necessary to meet the identified purpose

-With respect to the decision approving or denying the request for the disclosure of PI for purposes other than research, the policy, procedures, and practices must also set out:
+With respect to the decision approving or denying the request for the disclosure of personal information for purposes other than research, the policy, procedures, and practices must also set out:

-- the reasons for the decision - the manner of documenting the decision approving or denying the request for the disclosure of PI for purposes other than research - the method by which and the format in which the decision will be communicated - to whom the decision will be communicated
+- the reasons for the decision - the manner of documenting the decision approving or denying the request for the disclosure of personal information for purposes other than research - the method by which and the format in which the decision will be communicated - to whom the decision will be communicated

-The policy, procedures, and practices must identify the conditions or restrictions that are required to be satisfied prior to the disclosure of PI for purposes other than research, including any documentation and/or agreements that must be completed, provided, or executed and the agent(s) or other persons or organizations responsible for completing, providing, or executing the documentation and/or agreements.
+The policy, procedures, and practices must identify the conditions or restrictions that are required to be satisfied prior to the disclosure of personal information for purposes other than research, including any documentation and/or agreements that must be completed, provided, or executed, and the agent(s) or other persons or organizations responsible for completing, providing, or executing the documentation and/or agreements.
+At a minimum, the policy, procedures, and practices must: